thindil/steamsky/bin/doc/MODDING.md

   on map buttons.
 Optional.
 * Key `CancelIcon`: Path to the SVG image which will be used for cancel action buttons.
 Optional.
-* Key `RemoveIcon`: Path to the SVG image which will be used for remove action buttons.
-Optional.
 * Key `HelpIcon`: Path to the SVG image which will be used for help action buttons.
 Optional.
 * Key `SpecialHelpColor`: The name of the Tcl color used to show special names,